 Duke University has contracted for international medical, security, and travel assistance services, managed and administered by a company called International SOS (ISOS).
 For both Duke students and non-Duke students, ISOS membership is automatically active upon enrollment in a Duke-administered study away program.
 For complete details, see: International SOS (ISOS): Emergency & Travel Assistance Service.

-Duke University does not prohibit students from operating motor vehicles for personal use while on their study abroad/away program, but it does discourage it.
-Those students who plan to operate a motor vehicle during personal travel must be sure to obtain the proper credentials for legally operating a vehicle in the applicable state/foreign countries, and must obtain liability and collision insurance that will cover them and their vehicle(s) in the United States/abroad.
+Duke University does not prohibit students from operating motor vehicles for personal use abroad, but it does discourage it.
+Those students who plan to operate a motor vehicle during personal travel must be sure to obtain the proper credentials for legally operating a vehicle in the applicable foreign countries, and must obtain liability and collision insurance that will cover them and their vehicle(s) abroad.

 Duke University is not responsible for a student’s personal property that is lost or stolen while the student is studying abroad/away.
 Students are encouraged to insure their property from loss or theft while abroad/away, since out-of-pocket replacement expenses for lost or stolen personal items (e.g. laptops, iPhones, digital cameras, etc.) can be quite costly.